-For mutation analysis and CGH (n = 75), DNA was extracted from FFPE tissues (Kit, GE-healthcare).
-PCR was performed with following the manufacturer's protocols (AmpliTaq Gold, Applied Biosystems), conducting 40 cycles (TP53 exons 5-8, CTNNB1) or 35 cycles (BRAF, HRAS).
-Primers were used as previously described: CTNNB1 exon 2 (21), TP53 exons 5-8 (22), HRAS, and BRAF (23).
-Annealing temperatures were 56°C (TP53 exons 6 and 8, BRAF, HRAS) or 60°C (TP53 exons 5 and 7).
-PCR amplification and sequencing of the mTERT core promoter fragment (24, 25) was performed on a subset of tumors (n = 31tumor samples) and 10 unaffected tissues.
-We used (-279 to +14coverage) two primer pairs, forward 1/2: TTA CTC CAA CAC ATC CAG CAA and CCTTCC GCT ACA ACG CTT; reverse 1/2: AAA GAT GAG GCT GGG AAC G and GAG CGC GGG TCA TTG TG, at 58°C annealing temperature.
-Sequencing was performed using a commercial service (Microsynth) with dropouts (1%-10%) due to poor DNA quality.
-Mutation analysis was performed using BioEdit freeware, GRCm38/mm9 served as the reference genome.
-For

-CGH analysis, commercially available kits (Oligonucleotide Array-Based CGH for Genomic DNA Analysis, Agilent) were used (26), and CGH results were matched with results from the TCGA cohort (TCGA-LIHC; http://cancergenome.nih.gov/.
+For mutation analysis and comparative genomic hybridization, CGH (n=75), DNA was extracted from FFPE tissues (Kit, GE-healthcare).
+PCR was performed with following the manufacturer's protocols (AmpliTag Gold, Applied Biosystems), conducting 40 cycles (TP53 exon 5-8, CTNNB1) or 35 cycles (BRAF, HRAS).
+Primer were used as previously described: CTNNB1 exon 2 (21), TP53 exon 5-8 (22), HRAS and BRAF (23).
+Annealing temperatures were 56°C (TP53 exon 6 and 8, BRAF, HRAS) or 60°C (TP53 exon 5 and 7).
+PCR amplification and sequencing of the mTERT core promoter fragment (24, 25) was performed on a subset of tumors (n=31 tumor samples) and 10 unaffected tissues.
+We used (-279 to +14 coverage) two primer pairs, forward1/2: TTA CTC CAA CAC ATC CAG CAA and CCT TCC GCT ACA ACG CTT; reverse 1/2: AAA GAT GAG GCT GGG AAC G and GAG CGC GGG TCA TTG TG at 58°C annealing temperature.
+Sequencing was performed using a commercial service (Microsynth Switzerland) with drop outs (1-10%) due to poor DNA quality.
+Mutation analysis was performed using Bioedit freeware, GRCm38/mm9 served as the reference genome.
+For CGH analysis, commercially available kits (Oligonucleotide Array-Based CGH for Genomic DNA Analysis, Agilent, Santa Clara, USA) were used (26), CGH results were matched with results from the TCGA cohort (TCGA-LIHC; http://cancergenome.nih.gov/.
 Synteny analysis of CGH data was performed according to the theory of eutherian chromosome evolution (27).
-Contingency tables were constructed with etiology-dependent HCC subsets such as alcohol-related, hepatitis B/C-induced, or NASHinduced/cryptogenic HCC.
-Cryptogenic HCC were used for the analysis because these tumors are likely caused by burned out NASH even in the absence of cirrhosis (28-30).
-Fisher's exact test was used for statistical analysis, adjusted for multiple testing (Benjamini-Hochberg correction).
+Contingency tables were constructed with etiology-dependent HCC subsets such as alcohol-related, hepatitis B/C-induced or NASH-induced/cryptogenic HCC.
+Cryptogenic HCC were used for the analysis since these tumors are likely caused by burned out NASH even in the absence of cirrhosis (28-30).
+Fisher's exact test was used for statistical analysis, adjusted for multiple testing (Benjamini-Hochbergcorrection).
 A significance level of 5% was set to detect significant correlations between human and mouse chromosomal losses and gains controlling for the alpha error.
-The classification of HCC proposed by Boyault and colleagues (31) into the subgroups G1-6 was applied to TCGA cohort.
-The data set E-TABM-36 was retrieved from ArrayExpress (ebi.ac.uk/arrayexpress) and class labels were extracted from Fig. 1 of Boyault and colleagues.
-An additional data set, GSE62232, was retrieved from GEO (ncbi.nlm.nih.gov/geo), and class labels were kindly provided by the authors.
+The classification of hepatocellular carcinoma proposed by Boyault et al.(31) into the subgroups G1-G6 was applied to the Cancer Genome Atlas (TCGA) cohort.
+The dataset E-TABM-36 was retrieved from ArrayExpress (ebi.ac.uk/arrayexpress) and class labels were extracted from Fig. 1 of Boyault et al. An additional dataset, GSE62232, was retrieved from GEO (ncbi.nlm.nih.gov/geo), and class labels were kindly provided by the authors.
 A list of top overexpressed genes per subgroup was produced by comparing patients in each subgroup with patients in all other subgroups.
-These lists were then used to classify patients from the TCGA cohort into the six subgroups using the Nearest Template Prediction algorithm (32).
+These lists were then used to classify patients from the TCGA cohort into the 6 subgroups using the Nearest Template Prediction algorithm (32).

-Morphology and IHC
+Morphology and immunohistochemistry

 A systematic review of the documented murine models was performed (10, 11, 16, 17).
-For virtual microscopy, we digitalized slides of murine liver lesions with available IHC results (n = 149) using a NanoZoomer C9600 Virtual Slide Light microscope scanner by Hamamatsu using NDP, View Software, version 1.2.36.
+For virtual microscopy, we digitalized images of murine liver lesions with available immunohistochemistry results (n=149) using a Nano Zoomer C9600 Virtual Slide Light microscope scanner by Hamamatsu using NDP, View Software, version 1.2.36.